sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     cf push
     ```

-    > Make sure you always execute `cf push` in the folder where the `manifest.yml` file is located!
+    > Make sure you always execute `cf push` in the directory where the `manifest.yml` file is located!
 In this case, that's `node-tutorial`.

 10. When the staging and deployment steps are completed, the `myapp` application should be successfully started and its details displayed in the command console.

-11. Now open a browser window and enter the URL of the `myapp` application (see the route).
+11. Open a browser window and enter the URL of the `myapp` application (see the route).

     That is:  `https://node-1234-aaaa-5678.cfapps.eu20.hana.ondemand.com`